Skip to main content

 ~200 km (124 mi.)

 After spending a few days in the capital, it’s time to hit the road!
 Pack up and travel about 30 minutes west along the river to find Mactaquac Provincial Park.
-Located on the banks of this wide and winding river, the park is chock-full of outdoor activities for every type of nature lover.
+Located on the banks of the wide and winding Wolastoq (Saint John River), the park has fall outdoor activities for every type of nature lover.

-From walking paths and freshwater beaches to a golf course, TreeGo, and even houseboating, there’s an adventure for all types here.
+From walking and biking paths to a golf course, TreeGo, and even houseboating, there’s an adventure for all types here.
 For anyone looking to sleep under the stars, Mactaquac Provincial Park is the perfect place to park your RV or pitch your tent, too!

 Chalet, Mactaquac Provincial Park